JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CSecH"></a>CSecH

-Returns the complex hyperbolic secant of this complex number.
+Returns the complex hyperbolic secant of a complex number.

 ```
 FUNCTION CSecH (BYREF value AS _complex) AS _complex